bobbydilley/AMPR-Reader/README.md

 This is an automatic number plate recognition project that I created to test my own algorithm.
 There are directorys for version 1 and version 2 of the software.
 Version 2 is a rewritten version which much neater code, however version 1 seems to have a much better success rate on reading plates.

+There are some example images left in the project for testing.
+These have been taken off of google images and should not be used for any other purpose than testing the project.
+If you are the owner of these images, and would like me to remove them please contact me.

 # The Project

 For this project I set out to read UK car number plates using my own algorithm in java.
 The project worked semi-successfully being able to read individual letters with quite good accuracy.
 In the future I would need to add the ability to read other letters (which would be trivial) as well as locating the number plate in a picture (which I beleive would be more difficult)